-During the course of the semester we will have several active learning activities where we will work together in large group settings.
-I hope that during the course you will learn to work well with each other and you will be excited about the discussion classes we have scheduled.
+During the course of the semester we will have several active learning activities where your groups will work together.
+I hope that during the course you will learn to work well with each other and you will be excited about the group classes we have scheduled.
 The best part about group study: Everyone will have a different point of view and through discussions you will have a priceless opportunity to learn!!!